bgianfo/bgianfo.github.io/_drafts/2014-12-1-learning-elixar.md

 unfiltered stream of consciousness.

 ##Trying Out Some Code##
-Lets see if we can use Elixir to solve the first problem on [Project Euler][pjeu].
+Lets see if we can use Elixir to solve the first problem on the [Project Euler][pjeu] site.

 > **Multiples of 3 and 5**:
 > If we list all the natural numbers below 10 that are multiples of 3 or 5, we get 3, 5, 6 and 9.
 The sum of these multiples is 23.